gardener/landscapercli/docs/scenarios/01-create-blueprint-with-helm-charts/commands2.md

 The repositoryContext in the component-descriptor is incomplete, because the component-descriptor has not yet been pushed into an oci registry, so that the baseUrl is unknown.

 The component descriptor contains a reference to the blueprint.
-The reference is not yet complete, because the blueprint has not yet been pushed into an oci registry, so that the address is imknown.
+The reference is not complete, because the blueprint has not yet been pushed into an oci registry, so that the address is unknown.

 ## Add deployitem of type "helm-templating"